 Statista cites that there are 45 million active social media users (67pc of the UK population) and 39 million active social media users on mobile (58pc of the population).

-In 2019, Facebook is still the most widely used social platform in the UK.
+In 2023, Facebook is still the most widely used social platform in the UK – ambiguity surrounds whether WhatsApp is a social media platform so we won’t count it.
 Here are some key figures:

-- Over three quarters (78pc) of all internet users in the UK use Facebook (Avocado Social)
+- A sizeable 66 per cent of all internet users in the UK use Facebook (Social Shepherd)

 What is a social media strategy?

 With statistics like the above, it’s no surprise that social media can help small businesses grow online.
 But to really get the most out of the channel, you need a social strategy.
 Why?
-We’ll answer that below.
+We’ll answer that in a moment.

 A social media strategy is a plan of how you’re going to handle your output over a set period of time – it could be a week, a month, a year or another suitable measure.